micro-os-plus/diag-trace-xpack/README.md

 ### Git submodule

-If, for any reason, **xpm** is not available, the next recommended solution is to link it as a Git submodule below an `xpacks` folder.
+If, for any reason, **xpm** is not available, the next recommended solution is to link it as a Git submodule, for example below an `xpacks` folder.

 ```sh
 cd my-project